tj-experimental/Content-Scraper-Nodejs/README.md

 This project is a Node.js command line application that goes to an Ecommerce site to gets the latest prices and saves them to a spreadsheet (CSV format).
 This spreadsheet will be used by another application to populate a database.

-This creates a csv file with current date of when the scrape happened e.g. 2016-01-29.csv.
+This creates a csv file with current date of when the scrape happened into the data folder e.g. 2016-01-29.csv .

 The csv file column headers Title, Price, ImageURL, URL and Time .